Mise à jour en février 2020.

 —What you need: Stable internet connection, speakers, and a microphone enabled on your mobile or laptop/desktop device.

-The participants will have increased levels of reading for pleasure, expand their vocabularies, diction, and pronunciation in English/French, practice higher-order thinking skills, such as analyzing and evaluating stories (news articles, poems, etc.) and the ideas in them, in class discussions.
+The participants will have increased levels of reading for pleasure, expanded their vocabularies, diction, and pronunciation in English or another selected language, practiced higher-order thinking skills, such as analyzing and evaluating stories (news articles, poems, etc.) and the ideas in them, in class discussions.

 Also, as adult learners become competent readers in English or French, they can enjoy fiction, newspapers, magazines and other reading materials at home, acting as reading role models for their children.